-For any other starting point, clockwise or counterclockwise, KVL would also hold.
+For any other starting point, clockwise or counterclockwise, KVL also holds.

 Kirchhoff's Voltage Law is used often in circuit analysis because it allows us to determine an unknown voltage based on known voltages.
 The choice of which loop to use is a matter of convenience.

-This was a very simple loop and we could easily have determined the answer just by looking at the circuit.
-Try doing this with a Fender Bassman 5F6-A or Hiwatt DR103 tone stack!
-KVL provides us a formal, step-by-step procedure to keep from making mistakes, no matter how complicated the circuit gets.
+This is a very simple loop and we could easily have determined the answer just by looking at the circuit: if the grid is at 0V relative to ground and the cathode is at +2.5V relative to ground then the grid-to-cathode voltage must be -2.5V.
+Try using simple logic like this with a Fender Bassman 5F6-A or Hiwatt DR103 tone stack!
+KVL gives us a formal, step-by-step procedure to keep from making mistakes, no matter how complicated the circuit gets.

 Fundamentals of Guitar Amplifier System Design - design your amp using a structured, professional methodology.